simonmichael/hledger_site/src/checking-for-errors.md

 $ diff report.txt report2.txt
 ```

-Or, periodically commit a report's output into your version control system.
+Or, periodically commit a report's output into your version control system,
-Then you can use the VCS to detect any changes since the last commit, eg:
+then use the VCS to detect any changes since the last commit.

 ```shell
 $ hledger COMMAND > report.txt; git add report.txt; git commit -m 'report' report.txt